futel/dialplan-functions/doc/ssl.md

 Certificates must be renewed before they expire.

+The certificate creation method might set up automatic renewal using systemd?
+Notice the renewal warning email, check, and be prepared to manually renew at the end of the certificate's life.
+This deployment process doesn't outline requirements to make automatic renewal reliable eg it is probably running on a laptop, and we need to reimport to aws after renewal?

 sudo certbot renew --cert-name dialplans.phu73l.net --dns-digitalocean --dns-digitalocean-credentials conf/certbot-creds.ini

 - add expiration to calendar, "sudo certbot certificates" to show the date